Documentation

 Need Cloudflare Free Account

-Setup Cloud-cdn you need to create a Cloudflare.com free account and add your website to Cloudflare.com
+To set up Cloud CDN, you need to create a free account on Cloudflare.com and add your website to Cloudflare.

 Create Free Cloudflare Account